Cornell-RPAL/vrep_youbot_plugin/README.md

 Test ROS plugin
 --
-1) You can run the test scripts (test/test_joint_position.sh, test_gripper_position.sh, test_base.sh) in order to check if your are able to control the v-rep youBot using ROS
+1) You can try running `rostopic pub /cmd_vel` with an appropriate `Twist` and checking if the youBot moves to confirm that you can control the youBot through ROS.

 Have fun!